pradeep-veera89/webApplication/readMe.md

   - uses chi router for building the routes.
   - chi router has middleware which is not present in standard http router
   - Here we have used Recoverer middleware from chi to provide stacktrace and error log in case of panic situation
+  - Used NoSurf Package 'github.com/justinas/nosurf' for CSRF Token Protection
+  - CSRFToken is generated using middleware of the CHI Router.

 ## PKG (pkg)
 - Packages are the directory / folder in which the go file is present.